 Careers are long.
 If you’re in your forties, you’ve got another good 20 years of work left.
 That’s far too long to stay stuck, going through the motions, waiting.
 The best way to guarantee that you don’t is to decide right now that you’re worth it.
 That this is your time.
 That you deserve to have a career that brings out the best in you.

-If you’re ready to make that decision, and want some help putting it into action, let’s talk.
-We’ll get on the phone for about 45 minutes and map out a game plan to take your career forward.
-If I can help you carry it out, we’ll talk about what that could look like.
-If not, I’ll point you to other resources.
-Either way, you’ll be in motion, clear about what you want and how to go for it.
+If you’re ready to make that decision and take action, we’d like to help.
+You’ll get on a call with a member of my team for about 45 minutes and map out a game plan to take your career forward.
+If we can help you carry it out, we’ll talk about what that could look like.
+If not, we’ll point you to other resources.
+Either way, you’ll be in motion, clear about what you want, and how to go for it.

-Schedule a call with me now (ADD LINK: https://www.zmcoach.com/apply).
-I look forward to talking with you soon.
+Schedule a call with my team now now: https://www.zmcoach.com/apply.
+We look forward to talking with you soon.